-By excluding a key process and decision option articulated in our policy, ED investigators are denying the reader with information that supports my decision to assign the matter to of the company and have presented assist for 30 days.
+By excluding a key process and decision option articulated in our policy, ED investigators are denying the reader with information that supports my decision to assign the matter to [9,69,69,79] and have assist for 30 days.
 Hence, there is no violation of SEC OIG policy.
 The complete quote should be reviewed and this information removed from the Draft ROI.
-TAB B Draft ROI Does Not Adhere to QSI Page 12, paragraph 1, Lack of Due Diligence, Omitting Exculpatory Information The Draft ROI reflects:
+Draft ROI Does Not Adhere to QSI Page 12, paragraph 1, Lack of Due Diligence, Omitting Exculpatory Information The Draft ROI reflects:

 SEC OIG's policy on independence mirrors the independence standards out lined in the QSI (Exhibit 39, p.
 3).
 The referenced QSI cite from the Draft ROI is on QSI page 7, paragraph 1, reads: This standard places upon agencies, investigative organizations, and investigators the responsibility for maintaining independence, so that decisions used in obtaining evidence, conducting interviews, and making recommendations will be impartial and will be viewed as impartial by knowledgeable third parties.
 There are three general classes of impairments to independence: personal, external, and organizational.
-The complete SEC policy cite of Chapter 1, (b) (6), (b) (7)(C), (b) (5) (highlighted sentence is material and not reflected in the ED Draft ROI):
+The complete SEC policy cite of Chapter 1, Investigative Policies, page 3 and 4 is (highlighted sentence is material and not reflected in the ED Draft ROI): In all matters related to investigative work, the OI must be free in fact and appearance from impairments to independence; must be organizationally independent; and must maintain an independent attitude.
+This standard places upon OI and Investigators the responsibility for maintaining independence, so that judgements used in obtaining evidence, conducting interviews, and making recommendations will be impartial and will be viewed as impartial by knowledgeable third parties.
+There are three general classes of impairments to independence: personal, external, and organizational.
+Investigators should notify the AIGI and/or Counsel to the IG whenever they believe that they have any of these impairments.
+Effect:

 In their Draft ROI, ED investigators omitted a key safeguard articulated in our policy, yet claim there was an appearance of impairment of independence and imply there was a violation of SEC OIG policy.
 By omitting the last sentence, ED investigators have denied the reader knowledge of a key control and safeguard to independence.
-I note that the last sentence did not notify the IG or Counsel that he believed he had any an impairment.
+I note that did not notify the IG or that he believed he had any an impairment.
 As such, if the reader had the benefit of the highlighted sentence, they would have the opportunity to make a conclusion and the accurate determination that there was no violation.
-The complete policy quote should be reviewed and this information removed from the Draft ROL Draft ROI Does Not Adhere to QSI Page 12, paragraph 4, Overweighing the Value of a Fact The Draft ROI reflects:
+The complete policy quote should be reviewed and this information removed from the Draft ROI.
+Draft ROI Does Not Adhere to QSI Page 12, paragraph 4, Overweighing the Value of a Fact The Draft ROI reflects:

-According to 6.6.6) (7)(C) she maintained a supervisor, subordinate relationship with while at Treasury OIG and SEC OIG.
+According to 6.6.6) (7)(2) she maintained a supervisor, subordinate relationship with while at Treasury OIG and SEC OIG.
 She described the relationship as friendly but strictly professional.
-When 6.6.60 (7)(C) left Treasury OIG, she and kept in touch via telephone and have continued to stay in touch through his retirement.
+When 6.6.6 (7)(2) left Treasury OIG, she and kept in touch via telephone and have continued to stay in touch through his retirement.
 Judgment and Proper Context: